chigkim/VOLlama/README.md

 ## Shortcuts

-Here are some useful shortcuts.
-On a Mac, use the Command key instead of the Control key and Option instead of Alt.

-* Control+L: Focus on the model list.
+Shortcuts for all the features can be found in the menu bar.
+Here are exceptions:

-* Control+Enter: Insert a new line.
+* Control(or Command)+Enter: Insert a new line.
 * Esc: Shift focus to the prompt.
-* Control+n: Start a new chat.
-* Control+Alt+s: edit system prompt.
-* Control+Alt+p: Generation parameters.
-* Control+i: Attach an image.
-* Alt+up/down: edit history.
-Esc when you're done editing.

 ## Image Description